A whimsical voice and a serious mind.

-Kristen’s short stories, articles, essays, cartoons, and comics have been published in Oakland Unseen, Oakland Tribune, The Monthly, Rudolf’s Diner, Doorknobs and Body Paint, Synchronized Chaos, Full of Crow, The Sophisticate, and The Good Men Project to name a few.
-She has been blogging for ADDitude Magazine since 2013
+Kristen’s short stories, articles, essays, cartoons, and comics have been published in Oakland Unseen, Oakland Tribune, The Monthly, Rudolf’s Diner, Doorknobs and Body Paint, Synchronized Chaos, Full of Crow, The Sophisticate, The California Literary Review, and The Good Men Project to name a few.

 She has been featured in The Monthly and The Montclarion, and read many times and presented programs at the legendary Octopus Literary Salon.
 Her book launches have been legendary.
 Her work is included in the anthologies 11/9: The Fall of American Democracy,and We Are In This Together and she has participated in or produced many literary readings in the Bay Area.

 Kristen’s awards include: Ardella Mills Essay Prize (The Warhol Effect), Bay Guardian Cartoon Contest winner—collection category (Inside the Mills Revolution); Quarterfinalist in the Writer’s Network screenplay & fiction competition (Shoes, a Mirror, and a Big Pink Rose), and the first annual Aluminous Flash Mob Play Festival (Be Mused).
 She also won a grant from the Dimond Improvement Association to perform The Dirndl Diaspora at Oaktoberfest 2020.
 An animated version was seen on three continents.